0xissam/cc-gen-checker/README.md

 # CC-Gen-Checker
 ## Description
-CC-Gen-Checker is program that genereat cc numbers, expired day, expired month, and ccv to a given bin code
+CC-Gen-Checker is program that genereat cc numbers, expired day, expired month, and cvv to a given bin code
 ## How to install
 * Download the released setup executable from the provided source.
 * Run the setup executable to install the program on your system.
 Follow the installation prompts and select the desired installation location.